silvergraphs/weatherapp/README.md

-# Weather App
+# Weather App (React Frontend)

-This app shows the weather of an static ubication (London) from the OpenWeatherMap API.
+This app shows the weather of any desired location obtaining data from [WeatherApp API](https://github.com/silvergraphs/weatherapp-api).

 The app shows: